 - ✓Calmer disposition, easier to live with

-Beyond individual health, every spay/neuter helps Calgary's stray cat overpopulation.
-The Calgary Humane Society and AARCS take in thousands of stray and surrendered cats each year — many trace back to a single unfixed female.
-Adopting a fixed cat from a rescue is the most efficient way to support that work.
+Beyond individual health, every spay or neuter helps Calgary's stray cat overpopulation.
+The Calgary Humane Society and AARCS take in thousands of stray and surrendered cats each year.
+Many trace back to a single unfixed female.
+Adopting a fixed cat from a rescue is the most efficient way to support that work, and it's our favourite recommendation for first-time owners.

 Cat vs Dog: Why Cat Spay/Neuter Is Cheaper